25 Fun Things To Do In Dothan, The Peanut Capital Of Alabama - Karta.com

 6. Adventure in Landmark Park

-Start by walking through the working farm, where costumed interpreters churn butter, tend crops, and actually live the old-school lifestyle.
+Start by walking through the working farm, where costumed interpreters churn butter, tend crops, and live the old-school lifestyle.
 Then jump forward a few centuries with a planetarium show that shoots you into space and back.
-There’s also wildlife exhibits, hiking paths, and open fields where kids can run wild.
+There are also wildlife exhibits, hiking paths, and open fields where kids can run wild.

 7. Shop at the Dothan Farmers Market